Henry T. Nguyen, Ph.D.

 Senior Research Specialist

 Haiying Shi is a chemist who has conducted research at Dr. Nguyen’s laboratory for over fifteen years.
-She specializes in genotyping and phenotyping analyses and develops methods for advanced techniques such as HPLC, GC, GC/MS and ICP/MS.
+She specializes in genotyping and phenotyping analyses, and contributes to method development for advanced techniques such as HPLC, GC, GC/MS, and ICP/MS.

 Google Scholar: https://shorturl.at/tvgRo